cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 string as a 512-bit unsigned integer in little-endian order and reducing the integer modulo l, as in [@RFC8032].
-To obtain such an input from an arbitrary-length byte string, applications should use a domain-separated hash construction, the choice of which is out-of-scope for this document.
+To obtain such an input from an arbitrary-length byte string, applications should use a domain-separated hash construction, the choice of which is out of scope for this document.

 # decaf448 {#decaf448}